-We are not using .MSI packages since the installation is normally just done when the computer is restarted, which is not always possible for servers.
+We don’t use .MSI packages because the installation is normally done when the computer is restarted, which is not always possible for servers.

-Prepare a public distribution share (SMB) where the install files will be stored
+Set up a public distribution share (SMB) to store installation files

-We recommend using the Active Directory NETLOGON share because:
+We suggest utilizing the Active Directory NETLOGON share because:

-- it is replicated automatically across the domain sites
+- it is automatically replicated throughout the domain sites

-You can also use other public available network shares (Access Level: Everybody read/execute), please adopt the next steps to your domain configuration and selection of the distribution share.
+Alternatively, you may utilize other publicly available network shares (Access Level: Read/Execute for Everyone).
+Please adjust the following steps to match your domain configuration and distribution share choice.

-- login as domain administrator on domain controller
+- Log in as the domain administrator on the domain controller.

-- locate the NETLOGON share (this is typically the FQDN of your Active Directory)
+- Locate the NETLOGON share (usually the FQDN of your Active Directory).

-- Version 1 (very simple, just checks if at least an agent is installed, and does install when not installed) - Future Agent Update will be done over the internet
+- Version 1 (simple; only verifies if at least one agent is installed and installs if none are installed) - Future agent updates will be done over the internet.

 This BAT file checks if the Agent is already installed (Program Files contains the XEOX folder).
 If not, it will execute the installer with